-Last Week in Security is a summary of the interesting cybersecurity news, techniques, tools and exploits from the previous week.
-This post covers 2021-01-11 to 2021-01-18.
+Last Week in Security is a summary of the interesting cybersecurity news, techniques, tools and exploits from the past week.
+This post covers 2022-11-28 to 2022-12-05.

 Tools and Exploits

-This section is for news, techniques, and tools that weren't released last week but are new to me.
+This section is for news, techniques, write-ups, tools, and off-topic items that weren't released last week but are new to me.
 Perhaps you missed them too!

 - Neton is a tool for getting information from Internet connected sandboxes.

 - kubeshark , the API Traffic Viewer for kubernetes, provides deep visibility and monitoring of all API traffic and payloads going in, out and across containers and pods inside a Kubernetes cluster.
 Think of a combination of Chrome Dev Tools, TCPDump and Wireshark, re-invented for Kubernetes.

 Techniques, tools, and exploits linked in this post are not reviewed for quality or safety.
 Do your own research and testing.
 This post is cross-posted on SIXGEN's blog.